codeceptjs/CodeceptJS/docs/ai.md

 # 🪄 Testing with AI

 **CodeceptJS is the first open-source test automation framework with AI** features to improve the testing experience.
-CodeceptJS uses OpenAI GPT to auto-heal failing tests, assist in writing tests, and more...
+CodeceptJS uses AI provider like OpenAI or Anthropic to auto-heal failing tests, assist in writing tests, and more...

 Think of it as your testing co-pilot built into the testing framework